oursland/sdsmt-uav-constitution/constitution.md

 	d.
 Determines agenda for meetings and sends out agenda at least 24 hours prior to scheduled meeting time

 	e.
 Holds ownership of all logins for group accounts, keys for all meeting and work areas, and maintains standing necessary for all.

 	f.
 Ultimately responsible for maintaining and broadcasting development timeline for competition.

 2. Vice President - Responsibilities are as follows

 	a.
 Attends CAMP meeting and if unable ensures a representative is present for team

 	b.
-Takes attendance at meetings and maintains standings of all members/participants
+Takes attendance at meetings and determines and maintains standings of all members/participants

 	c.
 Records minutes and broadcasts to all team members/interested parties

 	d.
 Secondary for Presidents responsibilities if necessary

 	e.
-Responsible for content management repository and standardization of development environment, software version,
-	hardware, etc.  when deemed necessary

-	f.
 Reports weekly on responsibilities

 3. Treasurer - Responsibilities are as follows